anthonymakela/anthonymakela.github.io/_posts/2018-12-04-Traffic-Accident-Analysis.md

 ### Autoregressive Models

-Autoregressive models and processes operate under the premise that past values have an effect on current values.
-In autoregressive models the output is a linear combination of its p previous (or lagged) values, together with a stochastic term (e.g. white noise).
+Autoregressive models and processes operate under the assumption that past values have an effect on current values.
+In autoregressive models, the output is a linear combination of its p previous (or lagged) values, together with a stochastic term (e.g. white noise).

 $$
 y_{t} = \phi_{1} y_{t-1} + ... + \phi_{p} y_{t-p} + \epsilon_{t}